 Support your local independent bookstore: buy it there!

-Content: There is some talk of sex and some mild swearing.
-It’s in the adult fiction section of the bookstore.
+Content: There are some shenanigans and awkward moments.
+It’s in the Middle-Grade Graphic Novel section of the bookstore.

 Jordan and his friends have a long-awaited school trip to Pairs.
 They’re all excited for different reasons; Jordan especially since he wants to see all the art with his art teacher.
 However, to the actions of several tech-savvy kids, the teachers assigned to the various trips get all mixed up, and the teachers going to the Paris trip know nothing.
 That’s a chance for Maury to shine: his mother went to school in Paris, and they visit often.
 He is able to show the other kids all the cool spots.
 As they go through the city of lights, the kids learn to navigate friendships and talk about their feelings and how they are treated.
 Sometimes everyone being in a new place can make it easier to talk about things you aren’t able to back home.

 I really like this series.
 I like Craft’s art style and the way he has many different characters that all have some depth to them.
 I like that he’s not afraid to talk about racism or just the way kids can mistreat each other without realizing it.
 I do like that the kids are mostly complex characters.
 It’s a fun book, but also a thoughtful one.
 My only complaint is that Jordan’s parents decided what high school he would attend (he got into an art-specific high school) without letting him have his say.
 But that’s a minor thing in such a well-done graphic novel.